 There has been a lack of research into sexism and sexual harassment in remote workplaces, despite the current and future importance of this work.
 Without the knowledge of how exactly sexist and sexually harassing behaviours are manifesting in online work environments, workplaces, practitioners and policymakers are unable to design effective response and prevention strategies.

-To address this knowledge gap BIT, in partnership with Women Victoria and the Victorian Health Promotion Foundation (VicHealth), surveyed a representative sample of 1,109 Victorian workers about their experiences of sexism and sexual harassment while working remotely during the pandemic.
+BIT, in partnership with Women Victoria and the Victorian Health Promotion Foundation (VicHealth), ssurveyed a representative sample of 1,109 Victorian workers about their experiences of sexism and sexual harassment while working remotely during the pandemic in order to further understand behaviours in a remote workplace setting.
 We asked them a series of questions exploring whether they experienced, witnessed or how they responded to 10 sexist or sexually harassing behaviours.

 Across 9 out of 10 behaviours asked about, workers thought that sexist and sexually harassing behaviours occurred less frequently while working remotely compared to in the office.
 These can be seen in the chart below.
 This perceived reduction is a hopeful sign that remote working can protect workers from sexist and sexually harassing behaviours.